-Read to learn six interesting facts about the history and metrics of Chichen Itza, one of the new 7 Wonders of the World.
+Read to learn six interesting facts about the history of Chichen Itza, one of the new 7 Wonders of the World.

 Chichen Itza Facts

 Chichen Itza is a complex of Mayan ruins centrally located on the northern half of Mexico’s Yucatan Peninsula.
 In ancient, pre-Colombian times, Chichen Itza was a vibrant city with a diverse population of Mayan people extending well into the tens of thousands.
 Today, the site is home to the remnants of many ancient Mayan structures, including the famed El Castillo pyramid that dominates the site’s center.

 The core of the Chichen Itza site covers an area of roughly 5 square kilometers (1.9 square miles) with smaller-scale residential architecture extending for a considerable distance beyond that.
 Learn more about the history of Chichen Itza and its many sights in the following sections.

 How old is Chichen Itza?
 When was Chichen Itza built?

 Archaeologists are unsure when, exactly, the building of Chichen Itza began, though historical records suggest that the city was in its early phases of development around 600-750 A.D.